Photography by Brian Moody

 In March 2002 Robi Damelin’s son, David, was shot by a sniper while serving in the Israeli army.
 He was 28 years old.
 Robi now works for The Parents Circle Families Forum, a group of bereaved Israeli and Palestinian families supporting reconciliation and peace.

 When I was told that David had been killed, the first words that came out of my mouth were, “do not take revenge in the name of my son”.
 It was totally instinctive.

 David had phoned me just the day before.
 “I want you to know that I’ve done everything in my power to protect this road block, but I’m like a sitting duck” he said.
 Afterwards I had a strange feeling and set about cleaning the house.
 I’m terrible at housework but that day I worked like a maniac.

 After he was killed I was beside myself with grief; friends from all over Israel arrived with food and drink and other little expressions of love.
-One of the soldiers who had survived the attack also came.
-He was afraid I’d judge him for not running out to help David.
-I told him, ‘who do you think I am to judge a man for not going out and getting himself killed?’
 Because I ran a PR office in Tel Aviv at the time, journalists wanted to interview me.
 In retrospect, I can’t believe I spoke out so strongly so early on – telling the Israelis to get out of the occupied territories.

-I think of David all the time.
+The pain doesn’t go away.
+You could take anything and everything from me, if I could only see David one more time, once more talk with him.
+I think of him all the time.
 We were such great friends and had so much in common.
-Every week I visit the place where he’s buried with my other son, Eran.
-The parents there make beautiful gardens around the graves.
-I see it as a continuation of motherhood; the enduring need to tend to your child.
+At the place where he is buried the parents make beautiful gardens around the graves of their loved ones.
+I see it as a continuation of motherhood, the enduring need to tend to your child.